 EBRT may be used to deliver radiation therapy to a part of the brain or the whole-brain.
 Whole-brain radiation therapy is usually recommended for a large or spreading brain tumor.

 Proton radiation therapy: Proton radiation therapy is a form of EBRT that utilizes a beam of protons as the source of radiation rather than X-rays or gamma rays.
 Protons are released from atoms using technology similar to that employed in nuclear reactors.
 Computer-programmed blocks are precisely placed to direct the proton beam toward the tumor and match it to the shape of the tumor.

-As a source of radiation, proton beams offer advantages over X-rays.
+As a source of radiation, proton beams offer some advantages.
 In particular, a proton beam delivers a high dose of radiation to the tumor, but very little radiation affects normal tissue in front of and beside the tumor, and no radiation is deposited in the normal tissue behind the tumor.
 In this way, healthy brain tissue is spared from radiation damage.
-X-ray beams may deposit most of their dose in tissues in front of the tumor, causing damage to normal tissue and associated side effects.
+Standard EBRT beams may deposit much of their dose in tissues in front of the tumor, causing damage to normal tissue and associated side effects.

 Stereotactic Radiation Therapy (Gamma Knife Therapy)